Cirali Protocol

 Learn more ↓The world has a two-billion-person blind spot.

 Roughly 2 billion workers — about 61% of the global workforce — earn their living in the informal economy[1].
-In Sub-Saharan Africa that figure rises to around 85% of all employment[2].
-In Ghana, only 9% of young workers hold a formal job[3].
-Together, the informal and shadow economies generate an estimated $12.5 trillion in annual economic activity[4] — a parallel economy roughly the size of China's.
+In Sub-Saharan Africa that figure is 89%[2].
+In South Asia, 78%[3].
+Across the Global South, the informal economy is not a small corner of economic life.
+It is the economy.

 Meanwhile, the systems that were supposed to bridge the gap are pulling back.
-Official development assistance from OECD donors fell 7.1% in 2024 — the first drop after five years of consecutive growth — and sub-Saharan Africa is projected to face a further 16–28% decline in bilateral aid in 2025[5].
-The promise that someone else will eventually solve this is no longer a promise we can build a future on.
+Official development assistance from OECD donors fell 7.1% in 2024 — the first drop after five years of increases[5].
+The institutions designed to work in these spaces are constrained by geography, regulation, and a business model that struggles to find product-market fit.

 A tried and tested tradition meets a new generation of tools.

-Cirali sits inside one of the oldest and most resilient ideas in economics: that people can organise capital, risk, and trust with each other rather than through extractive intermediaries.
-Cooperatives, mutual aid societies, rotating savings clubs, and the broader social and solidarity economy movement have been doing this for two centuries — and at a scale most people don't realise.
+Cirali sits inside one of the oldest and most resilient ideas in economics: that people can organise capital, risk, and trust with each other rather than through extractive institutions.
+Across Africa, South Asia, Latin America and everywhere else, people have built — and sustained over decades — savings circles, lending groups, cooperative unions, and trust networks that move money without banks.

 Why a tree needs a forest.

 The name of our product ecosystem, Cambium, comes from biology.
-A tree's cambium is the thin layer of living tissue just under the bark that produces all of its new growth — every ring you see in a cross-section was made there.
-It is the engine of the tree.
+A tree's cambium is the thin layer of living tissue just under the bark that produces all of its new growth — every ring you can count in the trunk is cambium at work.
+It is the engine of vertical growth.

 But a tree's cambium, on its own, produces a tree that grows slowly and stands alone.
-What turns a tree into a forest is the mycelium — the vast underground fungal network fused to its roots that exchanges nutrients across the whole forest floor and connects every tree to every other.
-Without mycelium, the cambium starves.
-With it, a tree becomes part of something much larger than itself.
+What turns a tree into a forest is the mycelium — the vast underground fungal network that connects the roots of neighbouring trees, that shares nutrients, that distributes stress, that turns individuals into a system.
+The mycelium is why a forest is more resilient than a tree.

 This shaped how Cirali is built.
 There are two sides to what we're doing, and we are deliberately keeping them separate.

 The Cambium is the platform infrastructure Cirali builds — the savings tools, the identity layer, the lending models.
-It has to be excellent, secure, and constantly improving, and Cirali is responsible for it.
+It has to be excellent, secure, and constantly improving.
+It is the product.

 The Mycelium is the community trust layer that makes the platform work — the susu groups, the savings circles, the leaders who vouch for their neighbours.
-It existed long before us and will outlive us.
-It belongs to the communities, not to Cirali.
+It existed long before us.
+It will exist long after us.
+Our job is not to replace it or absorb it.
+Our job is to amplify it and get out of its way.

 Most institutions that have tried to "serve" informal workers have made the same mistake: they absorbed the community into their own structure.
-We think that is the root of why so many of those efforts have failed to build durable trust.
-Communities that partner with Cirali do so by choice, and they retain the right to walk away.
-That promise has to be backed by architecture, not just by good intentions.
+We think that is the root of why so many of those efforts have failed.
+The community members became staff.
+The trust became a product feature.
+The moment the funder stopped watching, the whole thing became extractive again.

 Starting small.
 Starting honest.

 Our first pilot will launch in West Africa, working with informal workers and the savings groups they already belong to.
 It is deliberately small.
-Two ideas sit at the centre of it.
+Two ideas sit at the centre of what we are testing.

 Credit that's priced on what you've actually done.

 The single biggest thing standing between an informal worker and a fair loan is not risk — it is the absence of a record a lender can read.
 Susu groups already know who repays and who doesn't.
-Market associations already know who keeps their word.
-Neighbours already know who shows up.
-None of this travels.
-None of it earns a worker a better interest rate at any institution that doesn't already know them personally.
+They know who is trustworthy and who is reckless.
+They hold this information in collective memory, or in notebooks, or in the implicit understanding of who shows up and who disappears.
+They have been making credit decisions this way for generations.
+And they have been right more often than most of the formal financial system.

 A reputation that holds everyone accountable — in both directions.

 This bidirectional design is deliberate.
 The history of community finance is full of well-intentioned programmes that became extractive the moment the funder stopped watching.
-We are trying to build a system where the watching never stops, and where it runs in every direction at once.
+We are trying to build a system where extractive behaviour becomes not just unethical but economically visible.
+Where it costs you something to be unfair.

 What we are actually testing.

 The pilot is the test of three questions.
 Does peer-vouched, reputation-anchored credit perform — meaning, do workers repay, and do their lives measurably improve?
-Does the bidirectional reputation system actually change how intermediaries behave, or is it cosmetic?
-And does the cooperative governance model we have designed — communities as partners with real exit rights, not as users of someone else's product — hold up under the pressures of real money, real disputes, and real time?
+Does the bidirectional reputation system actually prevent predatory lending and incentivise fairness?
+Can we build infrastructure that amplifies community power instead of replacing it?

 We are not trying to scale fast.
 We are trying to scale honestly — to learn what works in one place with one community before we replicate anything anywhere else.
-The pilot is the test of whether the architecture survives contact with the world.
+The pilot runs for at least two years before we even think about the next phase.

 A fifty-year project, not a fifty-month one.

 Cirali is built around a long view.
-The infrastructure questions we are trying to answer — how communities of informal workers build collective wealth, hold institutional memory, and govern shared resources at scale — are not questions that get resolved in a funding cycle.
-We think of the work in three horizons:
+The infrastructure questions we are trying to answer — how communities of informal workers build collective wealth, hold institutional memory, and govern their own economies at scale — these are not questions that have fast answers.

-- The Foundation Decade — now → 2035 Prove the model where it begins, then let it grow the way trust actually grows — community by community, partnership by partnership, across the regions of the Global South where the need is sharpest and the existing networks are strongest.
-The aim of this decade is not territorial expansion.
-It is organic adoption: the kind of growth that happens because the people already doing this work want the tools, ask for them, and bring them home.
+- The Foundation Decade — now → 2035 Prove the model where it begins, then let it grow the way trust actually grows — community by community, partnership by partnership, across the regions of the Global South where the need is highest.
+Build the core infrastructure stack once, well.
+Let others build on it.

 - The Ecosystem Decade — 2036 → 2045 Scale to wherever density is highest and barriers are lowest.
-Build productive community networks that connect workers, savings groups, and cooperatives across borders — so that a market trader in one country can transact, save, and build credit alongside a craftsperson in another, on infrastructure they collectively own.
+Build productive community networks that connect workers, savings groups, and cooperatives across borders — so that a market trader in Lagos can easily send money to a family member in Accra, and can do it with full confidence that the money will arrive, and will be worth what they expect it to be worth.

 - The Sovereignty Era — 2046 → 2075 A global infrastructure layer for the informal, shared, and gig economies — owned and governed by the workers and communities who use it, interoperating with formal systems on equal terms.